What does 0% intro APR mean on a credit card and how does it work?

 How does 0% intro APR work?

-The advantage of a 0% intro APR is that it can help you save money on interest.
-If you carry a balance on your credit card, a 0% intro APR can mean significant savings over the introductory period since the balance is not charged interest during that time.
-A 0% intro APR can also be helpful if you're planning a major purchase and are able to pay it off before the introductory period ends.
-You still, however, must make minimum payments on time during the introductory period.
-If you don’t make these on time, the credit card issuer may cancel the 0% intro APR and instead apply a penalty APR, which can be the highest APR on your card.
+Remember that you still, however, must make minimum payments on time during the introductory period.
+If you don’t make on-time payments, the credit card issuer may cancel the 0% intro APR and apply a penalty APR, which can be the highest APR on your card.

 The 0% intro APR may not apply to all transactions

-Not every activity on your credit card amounts to the same kind of transaction, and you can deal with varying interest rates on the same credit card, despite a 0% intro APR on purchases or balance transfers.
-Here's how the 0% intro APR offer works for different kinds of credit card transactions:
+Not every activity on your credit card is categorized the same way.
+It’s possible to have different interest rates on the same credit card, despite a 0% intro APR on purchases or balance transfers.
+Here's how the 0% intro APR offer may work for different kinds of credit card transactions:

 Purchase APR: